bipinthecoder/anomaly-driven-video-summarization/README.md

 This project evaluates the effectiveness of the final architecture by considering the SSIM (Structural Similarity Index Method), IP (Inclusion Percentile of Anomalies), Compactness Measure and G-mean value.
 A multi-objective evaluation technique like Pareto Front is also proposed for evaluating the architecture.
 This has not been incorporated into the repository but will be clearly explained in a paper published in future.

 ## How to Run the project

+- Clone the repository
+- Create a Virtual Env using conda from the environment.yml file : `conda env create -f environment.yml`
+- Set up the config.py file by proving the right path to relevant files.
+Suggested value of NUMBER_OF_CLUSTERS is 3 for UCF-crime dataset.
+- The entry point of execution is main_cluster_based.py and hence the command `python main_cluster_based.py` will perform video summarization.
+- The output video will be present in the directory specified as `TO_SAVE_DIRECTORY` in the `config.py` file.